-Ropes, hooks and cranes; use and operation
+Ropes, hooks and cranes; use and operation; longshore and waterfront operations

 Section 18D.
 All chains, wire ropes and fiber ropes shall be of sufficient strength to safely lift or otherwise handle the loads.